Morphism: Monomorphisms and epimorphisms

 If a monomorphism f splits with left inverse g, then g is a split epimorphism with right inverse f.
 In concrete categories, a function that has a right inverse is surjective.
-Thus in concrete categories, epimorphisms are often, but not always, surjective.
+Thus, in concrete categories, epimorphisms are often, but not always, surjective.
 The condition of being a surjection is stronger than that of being an epimorphism, but weaker than that of being a split epimorphism.
 In the category of sets, the statement that every surjection has a section is equivalent to the axiom of choice.

 A morphism that is both an epimorphism and a monomorphism is called a bimorphism.

+For example, in the category of vector spaces over a fixed field, injective morphisms, monomorphisms and split homomorphisms are the same, as well as surjective morphisms, epimorphisms and split epimorphisms.

+In the category of commutative rings, monomorphisms and injective morphisms are the same, while the injection from $\Z$ into $\Q$ is an epimorphism that is not surjective; it is neither a split epimorphism nor a split monomorphism.
+(See Homomorphism#Special homomorphisms for more details and proofs.)